JayK327/JayK327/README.md

 ---

-I build **scalable intelligent systems** that turn raw data into real-world impact using Machine Learning, Data Engineering, and Generative AI.
+I specialize in designing and building scalable, intelligent systems that transform raw data into meaningful, real-world impact through Machine Learning, Data Engineering, and Generative AI.
+With prior experience in Agile environments, I thrive in collaborative, fast-paced teams.
+I am passionate about creating production-ready AI solutions that address real-world challenges and deliver measurable value.

 ---